GitbookIO/repofs/README.md

 ##### fs.write: Update file content

 This method will fail if the file doesnt't exist.
 If the file doesn't exists, you should use `fs.create`.
+You can also use `fs.update` to orce creation if file doesn't exist.

 ```js
 /// On default branch